Treasure Hunting: Ideas for Early Learning

 Who noticed relatives i.e. granny/auntie looking upset, because baby wasn’t interested in the huge, brightly coloured, expensive toy that they brought?

 I remember this when my 3 were little (a long time ago) The boys were 6 and 7 months when they experienced their first Christmas.
 Our daughter was 11 months.
 The boys were only interested in the wrapping paper.
-The cries of delight came from the adults, including me I might add!
+Cries of delight came from the adults, including me I might add!

 At 11 months, our daughter was slightly more interested in the contents, she thoroughly enjoyed tearing the paper off more.